- First Name

 - Medieval, Middle Ages, Religion, Franciscan, popes, Mediterranean, patronage, saints, reform

 - Additional Contact Information

 - About Me

 I’m a medieval historian with a passion for religious history, manuscripts, and a good story.
 I believe in the power of the material world to shape how we see the past – architecture, artifacts and art.
-I spent years living in and backpacking around Europe while getting my PhD from the University of St Andrews, and am now Assistant Professor of History at Oklahoma State University.
+I spent years living in and backpacking around Europe while getting my PhD from the University of St Andrews, and am now Associate Professor of History at Oklahoma State University.
 My research has taken me to a wide range of archives, including some of the most extensive archives in western Europe such as the Vatican Secret Archives and Bibliotheque Nationale in France, and small regional and diocesan archives in the foothills of the Pyrenees.
 I have been fortunate to win teaching awards, and to share my love of travel with students on several study abroad trips.

 - Recent Publications

 “Reconsidering reputation through patronage: Cardinal Napoleone Orsini & Angelo Clareno at the Avignonese papal court” Journal of Medieval History 39:3 (2013) 357-375.